Granary (GRAIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Granary Historical Price

-According to the latest data gathered on Granary live price page, the current price of Granary is 0.00052924USD.
-The circulating supply of Granary(GRAIN) is 240.42M GRAIN , giving it a market capitalization of $127.24K.
+According to the latest data gathered on Granary live price page, the current price of Granary is 0USD.
+The circulating supply of Granary(GRAIN) is 240.42M GRAIN , giving it a market capitalization of $139.20K.

 The Granary Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GRAIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.